tonysm/rich-text-laravel/README.md

 ## Usage

 We're going to extract attachments before saving the rich text field (which uses Trix) in the database.
-We replace the attachment with `rich-text-attachable` tag with an `sgid`.
+We replace the attachment with `rich-text-attachment` tag with an `sgid`.
 When rendering that rich content again, we can render the attachables.
 This works for Remote URLs and for any Attachable record (more on that later).

 The way this works is that we're going to add cast to any Rich Text field on any model, like so: